paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-038-administrative-remedies-for-false-claims-and-statements.md

 ### Statutory Notes

 #### References in Text
 The Social Security Act, referred to in subsec. (g)(2)(B) to (E), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title II and parts A and B of title XVIII of the Social Security Act are classified generally to subchapter II (§ 401 et seq.) and parts A (§ 1395c et seq.) and B (§ 1395j et seq.) of subchapter XVIII, respectively, of chapter 7 of Title 42, The Public Health and Welfare.
+620. Title II and parts A and B of title XVIII of the Social Security Act are classified generally to subchapter II (§ 401 et seq.) and parts A (§ 1395c et seq.) and B (§ 1395j et seq.) of subchapter XVIII, respectively, of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 #### Amendments
 1992—Subsec. (e).
 Pub.
 L. 102–572 substituted “United States Court of Federal Claims” for “United States Claims Court”.